ademola25/Linux-Server-Configuration/README.md

 * Give Sudo Permissions to Grader: sudo usermod -aG sudo grader

 ### Update and Upgrade all Packages
-Run sudo apt-get update command to update package indexes.
+*   To update packages indexes: sudo apt-get update
-Run sudo apt-get upgrade command to upgrade and install packages.
+*   To upgrade all installed packages indexes: sudo apt-get upgrade
-If at login the message System restart required is display, run the following command to reboot the machine: reboot.

 ### Fix sudo resolve host error
 When the grader user issues a sudo command, got the following warning: sudo: unable to resolve host ip-172-26-15-250